How Columbus Investment Strategy Works

 Columbus is a proven, data-intelligent strategy that:

-- Uses the intelligence of data and the analytical power of robust statistical methods to take the emotion out of investing decisions
+- Uses the intelligence of data and the analytical power of robust statistical methods to take the emotion out of investing decisions.

-- Adapts its portfolio every month to prudently protect your clients’ wealth
+- Adapts its portfolio every month to prudently protect your clients’ wealth.

 Advisors receive the monthly Columbus Strategy Report, which includes insights on the state of the market with some explanation on how Columbus arrived at its current asset allocations.
 In turn, you can use these insights to form your view of the market, trade client portfolios based on the Columbus recommended allocations, and improve long-term client returns.

-ETFs to hold and exact allocations
+ETFs to hold with exact allocations.

-Insights to support client dialogues
+Insights to support client dialogues.

-Apply recommended allocations
+Apply recommended allocations.

-Use as portfolio insights
+Use as portfolio insights.

 Powered by Our Robust AI Platform

-Columbus runs on the proprietary Laplace Platform, which has been developed using the R statistical programming language.
+Columbus runs on our proprietary Laplace AI Platform, which has been developed using the R statistical programming language.
 R is used by some of the top hedge funds in finance, academia, and for machine learning and artificial intelligence research in the high-tech industry, including at Microsoft, Facebook, and Google.
-The Laplace Platform is 100% algorithm based and has been extensively tested using hundreds of different investment universe combinations ranging from 13 to over 80 assets each over a 20-year period, along with proven live trading performance
+The Laplace Platform is 100% algorithm based and has been extensively tested using hundreds of different investment universe combinations ranging from 13 to over 80 assets each over a 20-year period, along with proven live trading performance.

 Burned by Quant ?

 Many RIAs have had an experience with a quant strategy that showed great historically modeled returns, but when it started trading live it wasn’t impressive and prone to suffer from volatility and risks.
 This happens because the strategy has been “overfitted,” where the algorithm is built to give results based on real historical data that may not be how the market behaves in the future.
 Columbus takes a different approach.
-It is statistically tested over thousands of potential scenarios in an attempt to try to break the algorithm and ensure robustness across a huge range of possible market conditions, including unlikely ones, so we can gain confidence that the strategy’s level of risks will not go outside our norms during future market situations.
-Need more details?
+It is statistically tested over thousands of potential scenarios in an attempt to try to break the algorithm and ensure robustness across a huge range of possible market conditions, including unlikely ones, so we can gain confidence that the strategy’s level of risk will not go outside our norms during future market situations.